DevExpress/testcafe-studio-docs/documentation/user-interface/report-view.md

 #### Examine Failed Tests

-An arrow is displayed near a test's status to indicate if it failed.
+An arrow is displayed near a failed test's status.
 This arrow allows you to expand the grid row and see details about this failure.

 ![Failed Test](../../images/user-interface/report-view/failed-test.png)

-The detail view includes the following:

-* the error message,
-* the browser and operating system name,
-* the page screenshot (if the [Take a screenshot if a test fails](run-configurations-dialog.md) option is enabled).

 For [recorded tests](../working-with-testcafe-studio/organizing-tests.md#recorded-tests-files), the detail view displays a link to a test action that caused the failure.
 Click this link to navigate to the test file.
 The failed action is automatically expanded and displays the error message.